fonzie/fonzie/README.md

 # Fonzie: The Package Manager for Sass

+---

+**Everything is currently in testing** while I work out any bugs and make sure everything works the best way possible.
+When Fonzie reaches a stable version the registry will be locked down, until then, **I might need to clear the registry** if I need to make any large changes.
+Please give me feedback and add issues.

+---

 Fonzie is a package manager built on top of Bower-server and Component(1).
 It allows you to easily install Sass packages into your project and then build it.